tcklpl/ismr3dv/README.md

 # Credits

-Earth textures by [**Solar System Scope**](https://www.solarsystemscope.com/textures/), distributed under Creative Commons 4.0 International (CC BY 4.0).
+Earth and Sun textures by [**Solar System Scope**](https://www.solarsystemscope.com/textures/), distributed under Creative Commons 4.0 International (CC BY 4.0).
 No additional changes were made to the textures.